Scheme of the Eightfold-Consciousness

 Teachings from the Yogacara School

-Previously, we saw how the Buddha showed the non-local nature of consciousness by drawing the eighteen dhatus.
+Previously, we saw how the Buddha showed the non-local nature of consciousness through the formula of the eighteen dhatus, which proposes 6 different types of consciousness.

-The Yogacara made a further analysis of this scheme by taking the last triad relating to mental consciousness:
+The Yogacara made a further analysis of this scheme by taking the 6th type of consciousness, Mental Consciousness (mano), and splitting it into two parts:

 Manas – reflective consciousness.
 In its purity this is often referred to in Zen as the Heart Mirror.
-It is that reflective consciousness that just sees things as in a mirror.
+It is that reflective consciousness that just sees things as if they were in a mirror.
 This arises when a strong basis for mindful awareness is established.
+This becomes the 7th type.

 When the mirror is defiled by wrong seeing it conceives itself as separate from everything else and thus the delusion of ‘I’ has arisen.